Cross-Modal Causal Intervention for Medical Report Generation: Introduction

-To tackle the aforementioned challenges, current MRG methods have made significant efforts, such as the memory-driven module for longer sentence generation~\cite{chen2020generating}, additional knowledge for more accurate description~\cite{liu2021exploring}, and contrast with normal samples (i.e., images without lesion areas) for the capture of abnormalities (i.e., lesion areas within images)~\cite{liu2021contrastive}.
-Actually, most of the previous MRG methods aim to capture the latent subtle differences in images (visual biases) and learn a concise set of key descriptions in the text (linguistic biases) for accurate long-sequence generation.
-Moreover, these methods usually focus on training computationally expensive models based on a large number of region-level annotations~\cite{ tanida2023interactive} and task-specific knowledge\footnote{These methods build the template or knowledge database laboriously, making it hard to transfer those approaches directly to other datasets~\cite{yang2022knowledge}.}, rather than mitigating cross-modal biases.
-Nevertheless, significant visual and linguistic biases exist in numerous image-text data, as shown in Fig. \ref{fig:intro_bias_info}.
-Therefore, lightweight models that can mitigate the cross-modal data bias are essential for MRG to accurately discover abnormalities and generate reliable reports.
+To tackle the aforementioned challenges, current RRG methods have made significant efforts, such as the memory-driven module for longer sentence generation~\cite{chen2020generating}, additional knowledge for more accurate description~\cite{liu2021exploring}, and contrast with normal samples (i.e., images without lesion areas) for the capture of abnormalities (i.e., lesion areas within images)~\cite{liu2021contrastive}.
+Most of the previous RRG methods aim to capture the latent subtle differences in images (visual biases) and learn a concise set of key descriptions in the text (linguistic biases) for accurate long-sequence generation.
+However, these methods usually focus on training computationally expensive models based on a large number of region-level annotations~\cite{tanida2023interactive} and task-specific knowledge\footnote{These methods build the template or knowledge database laboriously, making it hard to transfer those approaches directly to other datasets~\cite{yang2022knowledge}.}, rather than focusing on identifying and mitigating biases inherent in the data itself.